New Petrol Price in Pakistan Today (03-10-2025)

 Key Highlights:

-Fuel prices in Pakistan depend on global oil trends and currency shifts.
+Fuel prices in Pakistan are influenced by global oil trends and fluctuations in the country’s currency.

 OGRA reviews costs every two weeks.
 It adjusts prices based on oil rates, freight costs, and exchange rates.
-When global prices rise or the currency weakens, fuel prices increase.
+When global prices rise or a currency weakens, fuel prices tend to increase.
 Shipping expenses add to the cost, making fuel rates unpredictable.
 These changes affect transport, inflation, and business expenses.

 That’s why staying informed helps manage budgets.